fredpalmer/online-book-20thingsilearned/README.md

 2. Populate the datatore.

-Once the app is running, you'll want to first run an a sript to populate the datastore with article data.
+Once the app is running, you'll want to first run an a script to populate the datastore with article data.
 Since 20 Things is now localized, all the content and configuration files are organized by language.
 This version of the code includes the necessary files for populating the US English content.

-To import the US English data, load the following URL in your browser: http://localhost:8080/populateds?locale=0 (replace the port with the one being used by your local development server).
+To import the US English data, load the following URL in your browser: http://localhost:8888/populateds?locale=0 (replace the port with the one being used by your local development server).
 When prompted for a username and password, enter 'testUsername' and 'testPassword' (these can be changed in the source code).